Oxylabs vs. Bright Data: Which Is the Best?

 Oxylabs and Bright Data are both excellent choices.
 Their proxy networks are large, full of features, and exhibit similar market-leading performance.
 In addition, you can get multiple proxy-based products to simplify your web scraping.

 Overall, choosing Oxylabs would give you the same or better performance, proxy pool, and lower price.
-Going with Bright Data would give you more customizability and access to services that Oxylabs doesn’t have: namely, a no-code scraper and data sets.
+Going with Bright Data would give you more customizability and access to services that Oxylabs doesn’t have: namely, a Web Scraper IDE and data sets.

 Here’s a quick table of the aspects we compared: